The Complete Guide to Gorilla Trekking in Uganda & Rwanda

 Tipping Your Guides & Porters

 Tipping isn’t compulsory but highly expected.
-The cost of the guides is included in the permit, however, a good tip would be around $15 – $20 split between the group.
+The cost of the guides is included in the permit, however, a good tip would be around $15 – $20 per guide/tracker split between the group.

-To hire porters it is an additional cost of around $15 per porter.
+The cost to hire a porter is around $15.
 For tips, I would suggest around $5 – $10 per porter.
 On the higher end if they really helped you out.

 What To Wear for Gorilla Trekking